perriera/for_interfaces/ssh/REMOTE_SSH.md

 ### Wish Case
 Assuming you have a public SSH key on the client computer:

-  - ON YOUR CLIENT machine open a Terminal box and display it's SSH key:
+  - ON YOUR CLIENT machine (not the remote Linx box) open a Terminal box and display it's SSH key:

             cat ~/.ssh/id_ed25519.pub